 Shesa Faint Echo AKA Cachina

 Photo by Jon Woolf

 I purchased this lovely APHA paint as a un started two year old.
 I started her at my farm at a colt start clinic along with two other young horses.
 She has been an amazing horse.
 She does parades, versatility, team penning, driving in a cart and sleigh.
 She brought me to a Ladies 3 in Cowboy Mounted Shooting.
 She was gone for 4 years, sat mostly idle.
 Took me over a year to get her back to normal, at 13 years old she had become afraid of everything including people.
 Click here to see her other talent.
 2015 at her first shoot since coming back to Bobcat Farm we won our class at the New Hampshire State Shoot.

 2019 Cachina was awarded Northeast Six Shooter Legend Horse Award This award is given to a horse

-She's been at this sport since 2005 and has taken care of a lot of new riders.
+She's been at this sport since 2005 she's still at it in 2023 and has taken care of a lot of new riders.
 To see her in action Click Here.
 Were are now a senior ladies 4

 If you would like to share your thoughts about how I have helped you,

 please send me an email and I will be happy to add it to my testimonials.